 If you own multiple businesses, and one of them loses money, you will subtract that amount from the qualified business income of any business that is profitable.
 If your total qualified business income from all of your businesses is zero or less, you will not receive a pass-through deduction.
 Moreover, your loss will be deducted from any qualified business income that you receive in the following year.

 If you are in the former group, your deduction will be based in part on 20 percent of your qualified business income and in part on the wage-business property limitation.
 First, you would need to calculate your deduction as though the wage-business property limitation did not apply at all, and then you would need to calculate your deduction as though the wage-business property limitation applied fully.
 Finally, you would need to subtract the second number from the first number and multiply the result by your phase-in percentage.
-This is the percentage by which your qualified business income exceeds the $321,400 (or $160,700) threshold.
-If your qualified business income is $361,400, for example, your phase-in percentage is 40 percent.
-If your qualified business income is $391,400, your phase-in percentage is 70 percent.
+This is the percentage by which your qualified business income exceeds the $329,800 (or $164,900) threshold.

 If you are in the latter group, a wage-business property limitation will restrict the deduction.
 It will be limited to 50 percent of the W-2 employee wages that you paid to your employees, or to 25 percent of those wages plus 2.5 percent of the acquisition cost of your depreciable business property, whichever amount is greater.
 You will not receive any deduction if you do not have employees or depreciable business property.
 Depreciable business property means that the property was used to produce income for the business, rather than simply being inventory.
 The value of this property is calculated according to its original acquisition cost.
 You can take the 2.5 percent deduction throughout the time that the property depreciates, which must be at least 10 years.